 Knee Surgery, Sports Traumatology, Arthroscopy

-Patras, Kostas; Ziogas, Giorgos; Ristanis, Stavros; Tsepis, Elias; Stergiou, Nicholas; and Georgoulis, Anastasios D., "High intensity running results in an impaired neuromuscular response in ACL reconstructed individuals" (2009).
+Patras, Kostas; Ziogas, Giorgos; Ristanis, Stavros; Tsepis, Elias; Stergiou, Nikolaos; and Georgoulis, Anastasios D., "High intensity running results in an impaired neuromuscular response in ACL reconstructed individuals" (2009).
 Journal Articles.
 87.